bitnami/charts/bitnami/rabbitmq/README.md

 <!--- app-name: RabbitMQ -->

-# RabbitMQ packaged by Bitnami
+# Bitnami package for RabbitMQ

 RabbitMQ is an open source general-purpose message broker that is designed for consistent, highly-available messaging scenarios (both synchronous and asynchronous).